Diary of a Wimpy Kid: Rodrick Rules (2011 film): Box office

-Critical response
+Critical reception

-On Rotten Tomatoes, the film has an approval rating of 47% based on 100 reviews and an average rating of 5.4/10.
+On Rotten Tomatoes, the film has an approval rating of 48% based on 99 reviews and an average rating of 5.4/10.
 The site's critical consensus reads, "Moderately witty and acceptably acted, Diary of a Wimpy Kid 2 isn't much worse than the first installment."
-On Metacritic, it has a score of 51 out of 100 based on 23 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 51 out of 100 based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave it an average grade of "A−" on an A+ to F scale.

-Robert Abele of the Los Angeles Times gave the film a positive review saying, "Director David Bowers keeps things peppy and brightly lighted, but the movie's swiftest pleasures come from moment-seizing cast members."
+Robert Abele of the Los Angeles Times gave the film a positive review saying, "Director David Bowers keeps things peppy and brightly lighted, but its swiftest pleasures come from moment-seizing cast members."
 Richard Roeper of the Chicago Sun-Times gave it a positive review saying, "A little less wimpy, gives value lessons to the watchers from the cast, and still pretty funny" and a B rating.
 Pete Hammond of Boxoffice magazine gave it a mixed review stating "Even better than the first edition, in its own sitcom-ish ways."
 However, Michael O'Sullivan of The Washington Post gave it a negative review, stating "You can't fault the filmmakers for reshaping a diary into a cohesive film.
 You can however, fault them for taking one of the great antiheroes in preteen literature and turning him into, well, an even wimpier kid."

 Accolades

-Animated remake
+Sequel and animated adaptation

+A sequel, titled Diary of a Wimpy Kid: Dog Days, was released on August 3, 2012.
+The film concluded the trilogy.

 On October 23, 2021, Jeff Kinney revealed that sequels to the 2021 Diary of a Wimpy Kid reboot film for Disney+ are already in development.
 On Disney+ Day 2021, Kinney revealed that the first sequel, based on Rodrick Rules, is set to be released in 2022.
-A poster was released on September 12th, 2022, announcing the film’s release date of December 2, 2022.
+A poster was released on September 12, 2022, announcing the film's release date of December 2, 2022.